Rocky habitat

 Further habitat restoration is scheduled at Nene Wetlands, Summer Leys and Titchmarsh nature reserves in Northants from next week into early autumn.
 The four year Network for Nature project is…

-Learn about the underlying ecological processes in managing habitat
+Learn about the underlying principles of habitat management and monitoring

 Across various Northamptonshire sites in the Nene Valley maintenance and habitat work is taking place this summer and beyond to improve conditions for wildlife and visitors